 We encourage all potential applicants to read the “What We Believe” section of this Web site for general information.
-If you believe that your organization’s mission and programs are consistent with the Foundation’s interests, the application process is relatively simple.
+If you believe that your organization’s mission and programs are consistent with the Foundation’s interests then please apply through our Grant Portal link below.

 The letter will provide enough information for the Foundation to determine whether it will consider a formal proposal.
 If the idea seems promising, our program staff will follow up with requests for other materials and to schedule site visits or meetings with the potential grantee’s senior staff.

-On occasion, we will make grants for building renovations or other capital projects—but only to grantee organizations we know well and then only for projects that will directly improve or expand programs we support.
+On rare occasions, we will make grants for building renovations or other capital projects—but only to grantee organizations we know well and then only for projects that will directly improve or expand programs we support.

 Letters of inquiry are welcome at any time.
 The Foundation’s Board of Trustees has two grantmaking meetings a year, in May and December.
 Grant decisions are announced immediately after those meetings.